Tag: web development

 }

-Imperative loops like for and forEach are fine, but they can make your code harder to read and maintain.
-Functional methods like map, filter, and reduce promote a declarative style that’s both concise and expressive.
+Imperative loops like for and forEach are fine for simple tasks but can make code harder to maintain when handling complex transformations.
+Functional methods like map, filter, and reduce are more expressive and concise.

 const numbers = [1, 2, 3, 4];